TheLoneKing/neovim-ide/README.md

 Image contains general settings and some key bindings for Neovim (saved in **/root/.config/nvim/general/**).

-Spell check for English and Polish is added.
+Spell check for English is added.

-Europe/Warsaw as default timezone.
+America/New_York as default timezone.

 Extensions are managed by Vim Plug.
 Installed and configured extensions: